iamsayan/wp-auto-republish/readme.txt

 3. Or you can upload the `wp-auto-republish` folder to the `/wp-content/plugins/` directory manually.
 4. Activate WP Auto Republish from your Plugins page.
 5. After activation go to 'Settings > WP Auto Republish'.
+6. Configure plugins settings according to your need and save changes.

 == Frequently Asked Questions ==